Lucy Robinson (Neighbours): 2005–

-Lucy returns later that year to confirm Paul's sale of Lassiter's to Shane Ramsay (Peter O'Brien), who Lucy catches up with after 37 years.
+Lucy returns later that year to confirm Paul's sale of Lassiter's to Shane Ramsay (Peter O'Brien), who Lucy catches up with 35 years after last seeing him.
 Lucy bonds with her niece, Kiri Durant (Jemma Bird Matheson), who she meets for the first time.
 Lucy invites Chris and Annie (now Harlow Ireland), who arrive a few days later.
 Lucy introduces Annie to the rest of the family and has a family brunch with the other Robinsons.
 Lucy is stunned when she learns that Paul rejected Terese's attempts to rekindle their relationship and convinces Paul to speak to her, which he does.
 Lucy then attends Toadie and Melanie Pearson's (Lucinda Cowden) wedding, then goes to their reception and party on Ramsay Street.
+She returns for the wedding of Toadie and Terese and then several months later for the funeral of her nephew, David Tanaka (Takaya Honda).
+Lucy comes back to Erinsborough from New York the following year alongside Analise to help Lassiters win the Bronze Bell prize.
+She finds out that Paul has been embezzling with company money and bans him from the hotel.
+She, Analise and Krista Sinclair (Majella Davis) hold a jewelry exhibition in the Lassiters complex, before Lucy leaves town.